CBS joins the video-streaming bandwagon

 Time Warner and CBS signaled last month that they were open to making HBO and Showtime available directly to consumers over the Internet without a cable subscription.

-Showtime and HBO both currently offer programs online, but customers have to subscribe to a cable package and pay extra fees for the premium channels.
+Showtime and HBO currently offer programs online, but customers have to subscribe to a cable package and pay extra fees for premium channels.

-CBS shares rose 0.85 percent to close at $51.18 on the New York Stock Exchange.

-(Reporting by Lehar Maan and Abhirup Roy in Bangalore and Lisa Richwine in Los Angeles; editing by Maju Samuel and G Crosse)
+(Reporting By Lehar Maan and Abhirup Roy in Bangalore; Editing by Maju Samuel)